 Ingredient notes

 - Oats: The base of any good British flapjack, oats!
 You'll need 300g of porridge or rolled oats to make this recipe.
-They will give you the perfect texture- soft and chewy, not too dry and not too gooey.
+They will give you the perfect texture- soft and chewy, not too hard nor too greasy.

 - Brown sugar: Use soft, light brown sugar to make these flapjacks for the best flavour and texture.
 Caster sugar and dark brown sugar will also work if you're in a pinch though.